progress/Spark-Toolkit-Demos/oe117/DynSports/Deploy/Conf/catalogREADME.txt

 searched, any resources to be discovered must at least be stated by providing an extra property in each of the ServiceSource entries called "ServiceResource".

+If intending to support any out-of-the-box services using the OE.Web.DataObject.DataObjectHandler class, the default service prefix of /pdo will be a point of conflict.
+To that end the Spark framework allows you to override this value and use any prefix you wish.
+An example would be "api" which will result in the typical URL path becoming /web/api[/<service>[/resource[/method]]]

 ServiceResource Options:
     Object [character] Class package or procedure path or of this service resource.